AdemolaMacGregor/Technical-Challenge/README.md

 Before executing the script, please ensure the following:

+Make the script executable by -- chmod +x startcaprure.sh

 jq is installed (e.g. sudo yum install jq)

 xauth is installed (e.g. sudo yum install xauth)

 gnuplot is installed (e.g. sudo yum install gnuplot)

-X11 Forwarding is enabled on Terminal Session configuration
+After the above are installed, restart the terminal with X11 Forwarding enabled (if accessing via SSH).

+Testing was conducted on Amazon Linux AMI and Centos &

 # HOW DOES THE SCRIPT WORK